Waterfalls of northeast Wisconsin

 It wasn't the biggest, or tallest, but the walk was the prettiest on a fall day.
 Through a corridor of red maples I walked to Big Brule Falls, where I basked in the sun on slabs of black granite and watched the wide river hurtling over boulders.

-Waterfalls are only one diversion on Nicolet's miles and miles of hiking trails.
+Waterfalls are only one diversion on Nicolet National Forest's miles and miles of hiking trails.
 But once you've got the maps in hand, it's strictly do-it-yourself, because the forests of Florence and Marinette counties don't coddle newcomers.

 The reward is splendid isolation, which, says Michelle Olson of the Florence Natural Resource Center, is what more and more people are looking for.

-"We're one of the least populated counties in Wisconsin," Olson says.
+"We're one of the least populated counties in Wisconsin," Olson said.
 "But that just means there's more beauty to look at."

-Trip Tips: Waterfalls of Florence and Marinette counties
+Trip Tips: Waterfalls of Wisconsin's Florence and Marinette counties

 Twenty minutes west of Florence, the national forest service rents eight Lost Lake Cabins at Lost Lake Campground.
 The cabins sleep six in three bunk beds, and bathrooms and showers are in two central buildings.